 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Civil and Architectural Engineering are:

-Students work on developing and designing of buildings and infrastructure with regard to human conditions and needs, and society's objectives for economically, socially and ecologically sustainable development.
-Some examples are the use of energy from waste water to heat up houses, the development and usage of vacuum insulation panels for isolation of houses, and planning construction process where we take in account all aspects such technical, environmental, economic, social and aesthetic.
+Students work on developing and designing buildings and infrastructure with regard to human conditions and needs, and society's objectives for economically, socially and ecologically sustainable development.
+Some examples are the use of energy from wastewater to heat houses, the development and usage of vacuum insulation panels for isolation of houses, and planning construction process where we take in account all aspects such technical, environmental, economic, social and aesthetic.

 Faculty and research

 The Department of Civil and Architectural Engineering provides engineering research and education that is focused on building and infrastructure engineering.
 The department’s vision is to enable greener, smarter and more economical building and transportation infrastructure through education and the development and application of innovative new scientific knowledge using a systems perspective.
 All the courses in the master’s programme are given by highly qualified teachers and researchers involved in different research projects.

 Research within Civil and architectural engineering consists of a long list of subjects within the built environment.
 It comprises the most frequent construction materials concrete, steel and timber, sustainable buildings focusing on building system design and performance as well as the civil engineering subjects soil and rock mechanics, structural engineering and bridges, highway engineering, and transport planning.

 - Soil and Rock mechanics